Contextual hypotheses and semantics of logic programs: Logical background

-A few observations about the definition of \INFLVOCAB\ are in order.
-First, negation is assumed to be applicable to atoms only, which amounts to imposing a negation normal form, at no loss of generality.
-This is technically convenient, and often used in logic programming.
-Second, the application of quantifiers is restricted to statements that have the quantified variable as a free variable, again at no loss of generality.
-This is to embed the propositional framework neatly in a first-order setting: if \VOCAB\ consists of nullary predicate symbols only then \INFLVOCAB\ is just the infinitary propositional language built on \VOCAB.
-Third, if we wanted to sometimes restrict some concepts to a set of finite statements, then we would still be happy with disjunction and conjunction being unary operators on finite sets of statements.
-This treatment of disjunction and conjunction, which contrasts to the traditional view of binary operators on pairs of formulas, does more than make \INFLVOCAB\ a natural extension of the set of finite first-order formulas over \VOCAB.
+A few observations about the definition of \INFLVOCAB\ are in order. \begin{itemize} \item First, negation is assumed to be applicable to atoms only, which amounts to imposing a negation normal form, at no loss of generality.
+This is technically convenient, and often used in logic programming. \item Second, the application of quantifiers is restricted to formulas that have the quantified variables as free variables, and identities and distinctions are ruled out in case \VOCAB\ contains no constant, again at no loss of generality.
+This is to embed the propositional framework neatly in a first-order setting: if \VOCAB\ consists of (nullary) predicate symbols only then \INFLVOCAB\ is the infinitary propositional language built on \VOCAB. \item Third, if we wanted to sometimes restrict some concepts to finite formulas, then we would still be happy with disjunction and conjunction defined as unary operators on finite sets of formulas.
+This treatment of disjunction and conjunction, which contrasts with the traditional view of binary operators on pairs of formulas, does more than let \INFLVOCAB\ naturally extend the set of finite first-order formulas over \VOCAB.
 It also simplifies the formal developments.
-In particular, there is no need to introduce two extra symbols \true\ and \false, as is usually done in logic programming, since $\bigwedge\varnothing$ is valid and can play the role of \true, and $\bigvee\varnothing$ is invalid and can play the role of \false.
+In particular, there is no need to introduce two extra symbols \true\ and \false, as is usually done in logic programming, since $\bigwedge\varnothing$ is valid and can play the role of \true, and $\bigvee\varnothing$ is invalid and can play the role of \false. \item Fourth, we distinguish between identity and equality.
+Identity is treated as a logical symbol, and its interpretation built into the logic, whereas equality is treated as a nonlogical symbol (a possible member of \VOCAB), whose intended interpretation needs to be explicitly provided.
+This will be discussed at greater length in Section~\ref{flp}. \end{itemize} Let us emphasise that our framework does not need the power of infinitary languages.
+Readers interested only in finite logic programs can ignore the qualifier ``infinitary'' and replace \INFLVOCAB\ by \FINLVOCAB.
+But \INFLVOCAB\ offers an elegant way to work with logic programs consisting of infinitely many rules built from a vocabulary with a finite number of predicate symbols, possibly obtained by grounding a finite logic program expressed in a first-order language whose set of closed terms is infinite, without making any of the formal notions and proofs more complicated than their finitary counterparts.